twbs/rfs/README.md

 *Default value: `false`*

 ## Best practices
-- Remember to set RFS on your font-size of your `html` or `body`, otherwise some text may not dynamically rescale.
+- Remember to set RFS on your font size of your `html` or `body`, otherwise some text may not dynamically rescale.
 Note that setting RFS on `html` will influence the value of `rem`.
 - Always set your line-heights relative (in `em` or unitless).
 - More tips and tricks with examples can be found